 It's been a terrific weekend says the 5 years old and I have to agree! #Iceskating at #hamptoncourt has been a great wrap up thank you so much for having us 💙 ❤️ #hosted.
 Link in the bio #christmasinlondon #winterfunwithkids #icerinklondon #hamptoncourticerink #hamptoncourticeskating #royalpalaces #royalhistoricpalaces #iceskatingwithkids #mulledwine and #hotchocolate #iceskatingwithaview #CulturedKids #citytripping #royaliceskating

-Our boys are now 5 and respectively 2.5 years old, so one has a couple of skating seasons under his belt and comfortable manoeuvring and whizzing around by himself with a penguin; the little one, just about his second time iceskating with add ons.
+Last year our boys were 5 and respectively 2.5 years old, so one has a couple of skating seasons under his belt and comfortable manoeuvring and whizzing around by himself with a penguin; the little one, just about his second time iceskating with add ons.

 Why do we say our favourite?
 I’ve been iceskating since a toddler, so it brings sweet memories of happy crowds and winter.